 Functioning of Repo Rate

-Commercial banks, at times of financial crunch, seek short term funds from the central bank of a country (RBI in case of India) to tide over the financial crisis.
-For providing these funds, RBI in return levies interest on the amount that is lent to the commercial bank.
+Commercial banks, at times of financial crunch, seek short-term funds from the central bank of a country (RBI in the case of India) to tide over the financial crisis.
+For providing these funds, RBI levies interest on the amount that is lent to the commercial bank.
 This rate of interest is better known as the repo rate.

 The banks also agree to repurchase those securities at a predetermined price.